 Dave Brown of St Petrocs said: “Now that the pandemic seems to have left its mark on us all, we are beginning to see some very unfortunate aspects to our work.
 We are seeing more people who have worked in industries which have been adversely affected.
 One man who recently came to us said his life had been destroyed by Covid, blaming both the breakdown in his marriage and the loss of his job on the pandemic.

 “It often takes a combination of events in quick succession to push people into sleeping rough.
 People come to us broken.
 Mental health issues are looming very large at the moment.
 So many people are struggling, and this makes them a lot more vulnerable.
 We continue to offer the best possible services to everyone who comes to us.”

-Illustration classes will be led by Helen Trevaskis and Rosie Flatt, graduates of Falmouth University’s prestigious Illustration BA and two of the organisers of StreetDraw24 – an annual 24-hour drawing event and exhibition to raise awareness and funds for St Petrocs.
+Illustration classes will be led by Helen Trevaskis and Rosie Flatt, graduates of Falmouth University’s prestigious Illustration BA and two of the organisers of StreetDraw24 (link opens in a new tab) – an annual 24-hour drawing event and exhibition to raise awareness and funds for St Petrocs.
 Another great Sleepout supporter, acclaimed singer, Suzie Mac will be returning by popular demand.